-As a content marketer, you’ve got plenty of ideas and plans for great content that your audiences will love -- it’s helpful, interesting, relevant, and you know that when you finish that guide or post that blog, people are going to read it and convert.
+As a marketing or sales professional, you’ve got plenty of ideas and plans for great content that your audiences will love -- it’s helpful, interesting, relevant, and you know that when you finish that guide or post that blog, people are going to read it and convert.
 But then, they don’t.
 What happened?

 Rethink Your Content Marketing Framework